 My Comment; Sparkcentral has released an excellent report (or as they call it, Playbook) about using social media customer service.
 While many companies think that social media is a marketing tool, Sparkcentral shares this compelling statistic.
 67% of consumers used a company’s social media site for servicing, compared to 33% for social marketing.
 This is a free and instant download (you don’t have to give them an email address or your name).
 Great information and worth the time to read.

 (Chain Store Age) Many technology experts predict that in just a few years, AI will be prevalent in businesses across multiple industries.
 And retailers, in particular, have much to gain from AI.

-My Comment: There are many companies who don’t think that AI is something that’s relevant to them (and their customers), but they may be wrong.
-This cost of AI is coming down and will eventually be something as normal as the “search box” found on most company’s websites.
+My Comment: There are many companies that don’t think that AI is something that’s relevant to them (and their customers), but they may be wrong.
+This cost of AI is coming down and will eventually be something as normal as the “search box” found on most companies’ websites.
 The three ideas in this article make great sense.
 Thanks for sharing!

 (Luxury Daily) While mobile applications are having their heyday, text messaging is quietly waiting for marketers to re-imagine its value.
 And they surely will, because texting has some undeniable benefits that make it a favorite among consumers.

 My Comment: Text messaging (also known as SMS, or Short Message Service) is a popular way for people to communicate.
 The article reports that “97% of U.S. consumers send a text message at least once a day.”
 If a customer is willing to give a company their mobile number for the purpose of staying in touch (through text messaging), they have demonstrated trust in the relationship.
 This article has several ideas to consider as you take advantage of this powerful communication tool.